Do attorneys "beat people up"

 What We Do

-We want to help people reduce stress and save money in any legal matter through alternative means of resolving issues, rather than lawsuits.
+We strive to help people reduce stress and save money in any legal matter through alternative means of resolving issues, rather than lawsuits.
 In addition to referrals, we offer assistance with attorney adfficulties, education regarding the leagal system, and a quick resolution of your legal matters.
 The A.H.A! operates from donations which are used to increase public awareness through mass mailings and the news media in an effort to discourage litigation, especially suits which are frivolous.
 "All donations are 100% tax deductible."
 We offer assistance to those members who suspect ethical violations involving attorneys, and welcome membership by those attorneys who are committed to our goals and the good of mankind.
 We encourage everyone to do business with attorneys who are members of the A.H.A!
 As an example, attorney members must vow not to drag legal matters out needlessly, refuse to allow or engage in intentional emotional distress or harassment of clients and/or witnesses, and to be loyal to truth and justice above money.

 When We Began

-The Association for Honest Attorneys began in 2003, after its founder and CEO, Joan Heffington, had been forced to represent herself and her husband in a case involving negligence, conspiracy and fraud.
+The Association for Honest Attorneys began in 2003, after its founder and CEO, Joan Farr, had been forced to represent herself and her husband in a case involving negligence, conspiracy and fraud.
 The defendants and their attorneys violated their 5th Amendment right to due process of law by influencing attorneys not to represent them and influencing the news media not to do a story so they couldn't get an attorney.
 Ms. Heffington spent an estimated $20,000 and 2200 hours trying to litigate the case herself.
 She appeared at some 26 hearings and conducted nine depositions against six corporate attorneys before the district court dismissed all claims.
 "She appealed her case to the United States Supreme Court in an effort to ensure "justice for all", not just for those with the most money.
 But her case was denied review on March 29, 2004."
 Her experiences, advice and suggestions for improving the legal system are detailed in her book, Ten Secrets You Must Know Before Hiring a Lawyer.